 There are some different ways to use TENS for pain relief, but we’re going to cover conventional TENS.
 In conventional TENS, the goal is to stimulate sensory nerves – the nerves in our bodies that send information to our brains when we feel something in our environment – to eliminate pain after an injury.
 In this case, these are the nerves responsible for experiencing “normal” sensations – not painful sensations.

 This region can be referred to as the “gate” that can either be opened or closed to allow pain to get through or not.
 If the gate is open, you’ll feel pain; if it’s closed, no pain will be felt and you’ll simply feel normal touch, pressure, or vibration.
 Non-painful sensory information travels along nerves that work to effectively close that gate to pain.
-And guess what – these nerves working to shut down pain are the ones we stimulate with conventional TENS.
+These nerves working to shut down pain are the ones we stimulate with conventional TENS.
 So basically, by simply stimulating those nerves that make you feel the tingly ants crawling on your skin during TENS, your body is working to shut pain off and give you some relief!

 TENS is just one of many tools we use at Symmetry Physical Therapy in Downtown Miami to help you become pain-free.
 We’ll do whatever it takes to create the best plan of care possible for you and what you are experiencing.
 Getting back your health, ability to be pain-free, and ability to do the activities you love are our focus.